sudomateo/website/content/gear/index.md

 [Link](https://desk.haus/products/vertex-pro-diamond-4-leg)

-I've only ever used IKEA table tops and legs before buying a serious desk.
-I extensively researched DeskHaus and ultimately decided to go with their standing desk frame based on Reddit reviews and the
-[DeskHaus YouTube channel](https://www.youtube.com/@Deskhaus).
-This is the best desk I've ever used in my life, **period**.
+I've only ever used IKEA table tops and legs before this desk.
+I extensively researched DeskHaus and ultimately decided to go with their standing desk frame based on Reddit reviews and the [DeskHaus YouTube channel](https://www.youtube.com/@Deskhaus).
+This is the best desk frame I've ever used in my life, **period**.
 UPLIFT, Fully, and Autonomous desks aren't even in the same league as DeskHaus.
-It's quite heavy and _extremely_ stable even when raised to its maximum height.
+It's heavy and _extremely_ stable even when raised to its maximum height.
 I have the 30" legs, extended range height, and programmable switch.

 ### DeskHaus Solid Wood 1.75" Work Surface

 [Link](https://desk.haus/products/solid-wood)

-I needed a top for my standing desk frame and I wanted real, solid wood.
-DeskHaus stocked solid wood tops so I bought one with my desk.
-Much like the frame, it's also quite heavy and the finish is great.
+I wanted real, solid wood as the top for my desk frame. and DeskHaus stocked solid wood tops so I bought one with my desk.
+Much like the frame, it's also heavy and the finish is great.
 I have a 30"x72" Walnut top and I love it.
 If I could do it again I probably would have just bought a top from a local woodworker to save on cost and have more control over style and finish.

 ### Herman Miller Embody

 [Link](https://www.hermanmiller.com/products/seating/office-chairs/embody-chairs/)

-I've only ever used IKEA chairs and I figured it was time to get a real chair since I spend a good deal of time sitting for work.
+I've only ever used IKEA chairs before this chair.
+I figured it was time to get a real chair since I spend a good deal of time sitting for work.
 I went with this chair since the company I worked for at the time had a company discount.
 It's been a great chair and the warranty is fantastic.
 I've used the warranty to replace the bottom fabric after it lifted in a few areas.
-I have the Canyon fabric since I like red and orange colors.
+I have the Canyon fabric.

 ### Grovemade Matte Desk Pad